What size TV should I get?

 TV Screen Size – Bigger is Better?

-What size TV should I buy?
-The size of your television should be limited only by the size of your TV budget – basically speaking.
-I don’t know how many times I’ve heard it, bigger is better.
+I don’t know how many times I’ve heard it.
+Bigger is better.
 At least, when it comes to a TV.

-Why do you even have a HDTV?
+Why do you even have an HDTV?
 You want to feel you are at the championship game.
 Like you are in the stadium.

 You want to lose yourself in the movie or TV show you’re watching.
 As if you were in the theater.